 It was a couple of weeks before Bridget realised how ill she was, ending up with a trip to A&E and a diagnosis of pneumonia.

 Possibly the most effective thing we can do for ourselves is to know and trust our own bodies.
-And many carers have shared this advice in our Facebook community.
+And many carers have shared this advice in the Mobilise Community.
 That way we know ‘what’s normal’ and can spot those changes sooner.
 Even if we’re feeling better, like Bridget’s rush of energy - it can be a warning sign.

 4. Resistance for outside help